aerugo/staten.ai-app-registry/README.md

 ### Environment Variable Support

-Fleur now supports using environment variables in your MCP configuration.
+Staten now supports using environment variables in your MCP configuration.
 This allows you to create more flexible and configurable MCPs without hardcoding sensitive information or user-specific settings.

 #### Using Environment Variables in Args